-Parents: Border Collie and Australian Shepherd mix
+Parents: Border Collie x Australian Shepherd

-RECOMMENDED: 27 Beautiful Border Collie Mixes
+RECOMMENDED: 27 Best Border Collie Mixes

-Parents: Pembroke Welsh Corgi and Australian Shepherd mix
+Parents: Welsh Corgi x Australian Shepherd

 Still, the Augi is a fantastic companion and truly a workaholic that would thrive in the world of dog sports.
-Whether you live on a 5 acre farm or in the metropolitan city of New York, the Augi is a superb alternative to the Australian Shepherd.
+Whether you live on a 5 acre farm or in the metropolitan city of New York, the Augi is a superb alternative to a purebred.

 RECOMMENDED: 27 Cutest Corgi Mixes

-Parents: Siberian Husky and Australian Shepherd mix
+Parents: Husky x Australian Shepherd

 These dogs are recommended for the most active of dog owners.
 If you’re a couch potato looking for an over-sized lap dog, look elsewhere.

-The Ausky is not recommended for novice owners.
+Plus, the Ausky is not recommended for novice owners.
 After all, both parents are infamously stubborn.

-These dogs have so much pent up energy that two things are necessary: plenty of exercise and obedience training.
+These dogs have so much pent up energy that two things are necessary: plenty of daily exercise and obedience training.
 If you’re aware of “dog zoomies,” get ready for some epic zoomies from these Aussie mixes.

 RECOMMENDED: 20 Striking Husky Mixes

-Parents: Poodle and Australian Shepherd mix
+Parents: Poodle x Australian Shepherd

 Purebred Australian Shepherds are smart.
-However, breeding them with the second smartest dog in the world will give you a highly intelligent Aussie mix.
+However, breeding them with the 2nd smartest dog in the world will give you a highly intelligent Aussie mix.
 More importantly, these loyal dogs love to socialize with all humans.

-RECOMMENDED: 31 Most Adorable Poodle Mixes
+RECOMMENDED: 31 Adorable Poodle Mixes

 5. Australian Retriever

-Parents: Golden Retriever and Australian Shepherd mix
+Parents: Golden Retriever x Australian Shepherd

-Parents: Boxer and Australian Shepherd mix
+Parents: Boxer x Australian Shepherd

-In the comfort of the home, the Boxherd is surprisingly affectionate and has a big heart.
-If you treat them right, they’ll reciprocate the love and shower you with love.
+In the home, the Boxherd is surprisingly affectionate and has a big heart.
+If you treat them right, they’ll reciprocate and shower you with love.
 Playing with the Boxherd can be difficult for kids, though.
 So parental supervision is necessary.